Meet the people behind the Accelerate & Access Foundation

 Advanced Leadership Fellow, Harvard University

-Debbie co-founded with Ceri Jones the Accelerate and Access Foundation in 2015, during her year as an Advanced Leadership Fellow in the Advanced Leadership Initiative at Harvard University, with the view to providing a platform for education access programmes.
-In 2012, inspired by a long-running programme at Phillips Academy in the US, she had brought the UAP model which was subsequently adopted for the Kent Academy Network, to the Sutton Trust and received their support shortly thereafter.
-Previously, Debbie spent 26 years in executive search.
+Debbie co-founded with Ceri Jones the Accelerate and Access Foundation in 2015, during her year as an Advanced Leadership Fellow in the Advanced Leadership Initiative at Harvard University, with the view to providing a platform for innovative education access programmes in the UK.
+In 2012, inspired by a long-running programme at Phillips Academy in the US, she brought their university access model to the Sutton Trust and received the Trust’s support to enable the model to be adopted by the Kent Academy Network .
+Previously, Debbie spent 26 years in executive search in Europe.
 She also plays an active role with a select number of other charities.